 Not far away we venture off-road to the Berserkjahraun lava fields where we have time to wander through an ancient landscape forged by volcanic activity.

-At 0830 we catch the a ferry across the beautiful Breidafjordur where we have the chance of spotting puffins and whales.
+At Stykkisholmur we catch a ferry across the beautiful Breidafjordur where we have the chance of spotting puffins and whales.

 As we hug the roads around the blue fjords we pass through numerous picturesque fishing villages and also visit Dynjandi, the largest waterfall in the Westfjords.

-Today we camp in Iceland’s northern ‘city’ of Akureyri, a quaint place with plenty of great restaurants & bars to entice us weary travellers!
+Today we visit Iceland’s northern city of Akureyri, a quaint place with plenty of great restaurants & bars to entice us in for lunch.

-On our short drive from Akureyri to Myavatn we visit the Godafoss waterfall, one of Iceland’s most beautiful.
+On our short drive from Akureyri to Lake Myavatn we visit the Godafoss waterfall and Skutustadagigar Craters, two of Iceland’s most awesome sights.

 The undisputed gem of the northeast is Myavatn Lake and the surrounding area which include spluttering mud-pots, weird lava formations, steaming fumaroles and volcanic craters.

-The area can be visited on the truck, on foot or on bicycle.
-And remember to take your bathing suit as the nature baths are a soothing geothermal experience!
+The area can be visited on foot or on bicycle, and remember to take your bathing suit as the nature baths are a soothing geothermal experience!